 Identification information can be read from the device to enable systems to electronically query and identify the device while it is in system.
-The preferred method for doing so is the JEDEC standard "The AT25SF041 supports three different commands to access device identification that indicates the manufacturer, device type, and memory density.
-The returned data bytes provide information as shown in Table 11-1." method described in Section on page 27; however, the legacy Read ID command is supported on the AT25SF041 to enable backwards compatibility to previous generation devices.
+The preferred method for doing so is the JEDEC standard "Read Manufacturer and Device ID (9Fh)" method described in Section 11.1 on page 27; however, the legacy Read ID command is supported on the AT25SF081 to enable backwards compatibility to previous generation devices.

-To read the identification information, the $\overline{CS}$ pin must first be asserted and the opcode of 90h must be clocked into the device.
+To read the identification information, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 90h must be clocked into the device.
 After the opcode has been clocked in, the device will begin outputting the identification data on the SO pin during the subsequent clock cycles.
-The first byte that will be output will be the Manufacturer ID of 1Fh followed by a single byte of data representing a device code of 12h.
+The first byte that will be output will be the Manufacturer ID of 1Fh followed by a single byte of data representing a device code of 13h.
 After the device code is output, the sequence of bytes will repeat.